bcgov/gwa-api/README.md

 Go to the `Service Accounts` tab and click the `Create Service Account`.
 A new credential will be created - make a note of the `ID` and `Secret`.

-With access:
+The credential has the following access:
 * `admin:gateway` : Permission to publish gateway configuration to Kong
 * `admin:acl`     : Permission to update the Access Control List for controlling access to viewing metrics, service configuration and service account management
 * `admin:catalog` : Permission to update BC Data Catalog datasets for describing APIs available for consumption

 ## 3. Prepare configuration

-The gateway configuration can be hand-crafted or you can use the `gwa` `new` command to walk you through the creation of the config.
+The gateway configuration can be hand-crafted or you can use a command line interface that we developed called `gwa` to convert your Openapi v3 spec to a Kong configuration.

-To view a list of available plugins, you can run: `gwa plugins`.

-To view examples go [here](/docs/samples/service-plugins).
+### Hand-crafted (recommended if you don't have an Openapi spec)

 **Simple Example**